RedisLabs/redislabs-docs/content/modules/enterprise-capabilities.md

 | Replica Of              | Yes (v1.0) | Yes (v2.0)   | No         | Yes (v2.2)   |
 | Reshard/rebalance       | No         | Yes (v2.0)   | Yes (v1.0) | No           |

-[^1]: The RedisGraph module supports clustering; however, individual Graphs contained in a key reside in a single shard, which can affect pricing.
+[^1]: The RedisGraph module supports clustering; however, individual graphs contained in a key reside in a single shard, which can affect pricing.
 To learn more, [contact support](https://redis.com/company/support/).

 | Feature name/capability | [RedisJSON]({{< relref  "/modules/redisjson" >}})    | [RediSearch]({{< relref  "/modules/redisearch" >}})    | [RedisTimeSeries]({{< relref  "/modules/redistimeseries" >}}) |
 |-------------------------|:------------:|:-------------:|:---------------:|